 - At least two other Units 3 and 4 sequences

-- Our Dux, Sofia Vamvakidou, achieved an ATAR score of 98.15 enabling her to study Law (Honours)/ Arts at Monash University
+- Our Dux, Elena Shi, achieved an ATAR score of 99 enabling her to study Commerce at The University of Melbourne

 - 100% VCE pass rate

-- All students received tertiary offers, this alone demonstrates that our teachers challenge and support students to achieve their potential.
+- Many students received early round offers, this alone demonstrates that our teachers challenge and support students to achieve their potential.

 TERTIARY EDUCATION OFFERS THROUGH VTAC

-- 100% of students with an offer with an offer being one of their first four preferences
+- 93% of students with an offer being one of their first four preferences